johnny-wang/odroid-install/README.md

 ## Overview

+The end goal is to have ROS running with OpenCV using Microsoft Kinect V1.
-These are installation steps for Odroid XU4, Ubuntu 16.04, ROS Lunar, and OpenCV 3.3.
+These are installation steps for Odroid XU4, Ubuntu 16.04, ROS Kinetic, and OpenCV 3.3.

 ## Install Ubuntu 16.04